 The Company accounts for its uncertain tax positions in accordance with ASC 740.
-As of December 31, 2022, the Company had \$ none of the unrecognized tax benefits would result in a change in the Company's effective tax rate if recognized in future years.
+As of December 31, 2022 December 30, 2023, the Company had \$1.4 million of unrecognized tax benefits, none of the unrecognized tax benefits would result in a change in the Company's effective tax rate if recognized in future years.